fabiocaccamo/FCUUID/README.md

 ##Usage setup
 It is recommended to do the setup in `applicationDidFinishLaunchingWithOptions` method.
 - Add an observer to the `FCUUIDsOfUserDevicesDidChangeNotification` to be notified about uuids of user devices changes.
 - If necessary, **migrate from a previously used UUID or UDID** using one of the migrations methods listed in the API section (it's recommended to do migration before calling `uuidForDevice` or `uuidsForUserDevices` methods).
+Keep in mind that **migration works only if the existing value is a valid uuid and `uuidForDevice` has not been created yet**.
 - Call any class method to enforce iCloud sync.

 ##API